gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Running applications in development mode
 * Staging and creating Play distribution packages

-Future releases will add more features and versions of the Play Framework.
+Support for Play 2.4.x is limited and does not include support for a few new build-related features in 2.4.
+Specifically, Gradle does not yet support aggregate reverse routes or the use of "injected" routes generators.
+Future releases will add support for these features as well as other features and versions of the Play Framework.

 See the [User Guide](userguide/play_plugin.html) as well as the sample builds delivered with the Gradle distribution for more information on using the `play` plugin.